 While doctors consider it to be an arthritis-related condition, it does not harm muscles and joints up to an extent arthritis can!

 Yoga Poses For Fibromyalgia Relief – Anatomy in Brief

 For centuries yoga has proved to be the most effective when it comes to stress management.

 A properly executed yoga session can set your nervous system response from “stressful to relax”.
 It works extraordinarily for a sensitive and hyper central nervous system.

-In the case of fibro, yoga poses works directly on a painful muscle.
+In the case of fibro, yoga poses work directly on a painful muscle.
 In FMS, muscles first lose their length and natural flexibility then eventually start hurting.
 The tender points are often located where cramps commonly occur.

-Yoga has this beautiful ability to stretch and lengthen a muscle and set to its natural size.
+Yoga has this beautiful ability to stretch and lengthen a muscle and set it to its natural size.

 A thing to remember here is that yoga is an excellent treatment, not a cure though.
 And it is vital to consult your doctor before starting your hand (and neck) with yoga poses.
 Try restorative yoga poses in the beginning.
 Use yoga props whenever needed.